ibm-cloud-docs/openwhisk/actions.md

 ### Updating actions from the CLI
 {: #actions_update_cli}

-You can update your actions from the CLI using the [`ibmcloud fn action update`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_update) command.
+You can update your actions from the CLI with the [`ibmcloud fn action update`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_update) command.
 {: shortdesc}

 1. Update your app locally.